AkashBharangar/ai-shopping-assistant/README.md

 ---

 <p align="center">
-⭐ If you found this project helpful, consider starring the repository!
+⭐ If you found this project useful, consider giving it a star!
 </p>